-Curious to know some oxycodone abuse facts?
-Here is a primer on what you need to know about this prescription painkiller and why its use is potentially harmful.
+Here is a primer on what you need to know about this prescription painkiller and why its use is potentially harmful:

 - Oxycodone has a chemical structure similar to heroin.
-In fact, the only difference is that oxycodone has three extra oxygen molecules bound to it.
-Therefore, oxycodone and heroin have the same effect in the brain, resulting in pain reduction, a feeling of euphoria, and the potential for addiction.
-Oxycodone is considered a “gateway drug” to heroin because heroin is cheaper and easier to get, but provides the same effect.
+The only difference is that oxycodone has three extra oxygen molecules bound to it.
+Therefore, oxycodone and heroin have the same effect on the brain, resulting in pain reduction, a feeling of euphoria, and the potential for addiction.
+Oxycodone is considered a “gateway drug” to heroin because heroin is cheaper and easier to get but provides the same effect.

 - Oxycodone is now tamper-proof.
 When oxycodone first hit the market (brand name OxyContin), people would crush the pills and snort or inject them for a quicker high.
 With the addition of naloxone, a compound that renders oxycodone useless when crushed, the pills can no longer be abused in this way, thus potentially reducing overdose deaths.